- No products in the cart.

 For a more extensive list of ways to use your multi tool, check out the Popular Mechanics blog post.

-If you’re inspired to buy a multi tool, but don’t want to pay the high prices charged by some of the professional brands, why not try looking into one of Ryobi’s range of multi tools, and using a Badaptor?
-A Badaptor allows you to use your 18V battery from DeWalt, Makita, Milwaukee, Bosch Professional, Ridgid, or AEG with the entire range of Ryobi One+ tools.
+If you’re in the market for a multi tool, but don’t want to pay the high prices charged by your preferred tool manufacturer, why not try looking into getting one from another manufacturer and partnering it with a Badaptor?
+A Badaptor allows you to use the 18V batteries you already own with compatible 18V tools from DeWalt, Makita, Milwaukee and Ryobi.
 You can get your Badaptor today at badaptor.com.